ladylavender/LandComp/README.md

 - the geometry of the landscape data should be a regular square or hexagonal grid
-- the geometry of the landscape data should have projected coordinates (i.e. WGS84 is useless)
+- the geometry of the landscape data should have projected coordinates (i.e. WGS84 is not eligible)

-### Example for using regular square grid
+### Regular square grid data

-Let’s have a look at the square grid data.
+Have a look at the square grid data.

 ``` r
 suppressPackageStartupMessages(library("sf"))